SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 <a id="part_1"></a>

 ## Part 1 :
-## Estimating the value of homes from fixed characteristics
+## Estimating the Value of Houses from Fixed Characteristics
 ---

 ### 1.1 Data Preparation & Cleaning